Camera Lens Physics

 Common Topics: lens, imaging, performance, aperture, full

-I’ve done plenty of imaging performance testing on a variety of systems, from millimeter wave through UV.
+I’ve done plenty of imaging performance testing on a variety of systems, from millimeter wave to UV.
 Until very recently, such testing required expensive and specialized equipment.
 Now, with digital imaging (at least in the visible), you can perform the same type of characterization on your camera for free.

-All you need is an LCD display.
+All you need is an LCD.

 Why evaluate lens performance?
 There are at least two reasons.

 First, lenses do not deliver constant performance over the full range of f-stop.
-Trained photographers have a saying “always use the lens stopped down at least 1 stop from maximum”.
+Trained photographers have a saying “Always use the lens stopped down at least 1 stop from maximum”.
 The reasoning behind this bit of lore is that almost all aberrations get worse with a larger aperture (smaller f-stop).
 Maximum sharpness will be obtained for a limited range of f-stops: smaller f-stops show increased aberrations, while larger f-stops show increased softening effects due to diffraction through a pinhole (the tiny aperture).
 Knowing how your lens performs with aperture can help inform your choices when shooting.

 The second reason is to evaluate the coupling between lens and sensor.
 Misalignments such as tilt or shift between the lens and sensor can lead to non-uniform focus error problems across the sensor, and being able to diagnose this problem is a useful skill.

 Here’s an example, using my ancient 50/1.8 lens.
 First, the full-frame: this is our LCD TV set on pause- this particular image was used because there are high-contrast features.
-Note, this image has been manipulated to obscure something really important regarding sampled imaging systems- I’ll get to that later.
+Note, that this image has been manipulated to obscure something really important regarding sampled imaging systems- I’ll get to that later.

 Homer using 50/1.8 lens